sveetch/django-deovi/docs/deployment.rst

 Filesystem permissions
 **********************

-There is a lot of issues to happen with Filesystem permissions.
+There is a lot of issues to happen with Filesystem permissions:

 * With our SystemV and Gunicorn configurations the Gunicorn processes will be runned through the user and group configured in settings;